 Marathon of Hope Cancer Centres Network (MOHCCN)

-Supported by the Canadian Federal Ministry of Health, the Terry Fox Research Institute’s Marathon of Hope Comprehensive Cancer Network (MOHCCN) serves as a platform for data-sharing across Canada that includes comprehensive clinical data, whole genome and transcriptome sequencing, as well as immunophenotyping by immunohistochemistry for 15,000 cancer cases in the first five years and 100,000 cases within the decade.
-The Princess Margaret Cancer Consortium (PM2C), led by Dr. Lillian Siu, is one of the founding Network members and serves as a regional hub that is setting the standards for future network members.
+Supported by the Canadian Federal Ministry of Health, the Terry Fox Research Institute (TFRI)’s Marathon of Hope Cancer Centres Network (MOHCCN) secured an investment of $150 million in 2019 to accelerate precision cancer medicine with matched co-funding from participating members.
+The long-term goal of MOHCCN is to build a pan-Canadian data-sharing platform among cancer researchers and clinicians that includes comprehensive clinical data, whole genome and transcriptome sequencing (WGTS), as well as immunophenotyping by immunohistochemistry for 15,000 cancer cases in the first five years and 26,000 cases within the decade.